kevinfaveri/oldschool-react/README.md

 # Basic JS Branch

-This branch is a react-create-app boilerplate from master branch + project structure, layouts and components.
-Ant Design + Ant Motion is added to the app.
+This branch is a react-create-app boilerplate from master branch + project structure, layouts, components and routing.
+Ant Design + Ant Motion for layouting and Enzyme + Sinon for tests are added to the app.